 A primer on Exponential Moving Average

-The moving average method is a commonly used technical analysis indicator.
+Moving average method is a commonly used technical analysis indicator.
+It is often called as Simple Moving Average or SMA.
 All moving averages typically use a historical data series and the current price in the calculation.
-An Exponential Moving Average or EMA assigns a weighting factor to each value in the data series based on its age.
-The most recent data gets the greatest weight and each price gets a smaller weight as the series is traversed chronologically.
-Exponential moving average in excel can be built manually through spreadsheet formulas or programmed via Yahoo Finance Web Services and VBA.
+An Exponential Moving Average or EMA assigns a weighing factor to each value in the data series based on its age.
+The most recent data gets the greatest weight and each asset price receives a smaller weight as the series is traversed chronologically.
+EMA for an asset price can be built manually through spreadsheet formulas or programmed in VBA.
+This post guides you how to calculate exponential moving average in excel.

-The weighting factors in an EMA is based on a smoothing factor generated from the length of the input.
-The common weighting method for EMA, is to add the difference between the previous average and the current price, multiplied by the smoothing factor, into the previous average.
+The weighing factor in an EMA is based on a smoothing factor generated from the length of the input.
+The common weighting method for EMA, is to add the difference between the previous average and the current price of an asset, multiplied by the smoothing factor, into the previous average.
 The exponential moving average places greater importance on more recent data.

 P = current price